-The Children's Book Council of Australia (CBCA) has announced the notables of the 2019 CBCA Book of the Year Awards.
+The Children's Book Council of Australia (CBCA) has announced the notables list of the 2020 CBCA Book of the Year Awards.

 Find out more about the CBCA Book of the Year Awards and this year's nominated titles on the official website!

 Matilda is the best book ever, because it is funny and heart-warming for all ages.
 Great book.

 Reviewer: Eliza W, aged 12

 Dork Diaries: Pop Star by Rachel Renée Russell

 I like this book because it shows that you can do anything you want even if you do it at the last minute.

 Reviewer: Angelique F, aged 9